 Step 1- Lubricant should be put on the outside of the closed end.

-Step 2 - Make your body at a comfortable position. ( You can stand with one foot, squat, sit on the side of a chair, lie down on the bed,.)
+Step 2 - Make your body in a comfortable position. ( You can stand with one foot, squat, sit on the side of a chair, lie down on the bed,.)